Back to Homeschool the Principle Approach® Way

 God’s Principle of Individuality and New Beginnings

-I almost didn’t highlight this principle because it’s the first principle many here know already.
-But, even so, many homeschooling moms can struggle with wanting their homeschool to look just like someone else’s.
+I almost didn’t highlight this principle because it’s the first principle many here already know.
+But even so, many homeschooling moms can struggle with wanting their homeschool to look just like someone else’s.
 Just know that how we each start a new school year will vary based on our individuality as moms and as families.
 And this is a wonderful thing!
 It testifies to being creative, unique, and supports original thought.

 Prayer and Commitment